Taliban seize Jalalabad, cut off Afghan capital from east | Law-Order

 - Afghanistan

-The Taliban seized the city of Jalalabad early Sunday, cutting off Afghanistan's increasingly isolated capital Kabul to the east as the insurgents' blitz across the country continued ahead of the withdrawal of U.S. and NATO forces from the country after two decades of war.
-The collapse of Jalalabad, which had been the last major city standing besides Kabul, leaves Afghanistan's central government in control of just the capital and seven other provincial capitals.
-In a nationwide offensive that has taken just over a week, the Taliban has defeated, co-opted, or sent Afghan security forces fleeing from wide swathes of the country, even with some air support by the U.S. military.
+The Taliban on Sunday seized the last major city outside of Kabul held by the country's increasingly isolated central government, cutting off the capital to the east and tightening their grip on the nation as tens of thousands fled their rapid advance.

+The collapse of Jalalabad, near a major border crossing with Pakistan, leaves Afghanistan's central government in control of just Kabul and seven other provincial capitals out of the country's 34.
+In a nationwide offensive that has taken just over a week, the Taliban has defeated, co-opted or sent Afghan security forces fleeing from wide swathes of the country, even with some air support by the US military.
 President Ashraf Ghani, who spoke to the nation Saturday for the first time since the offensive began, appears increasingly isolated as well.
-Warlords he negotiated with just days earlier have surrendered to the Taliban, leaving Ghani without a military option.
-Ongoing negotiations in Qatar, the site of a Taliban office, also have failed to stop the insurgents' advance as thousands of civilians flee into Kabul.
+Warlords he negotiated with just days earlier have surrendered to the Taliban or fled, leaving Ghani without a military option.
+Ongoing negotiations in Qatar, the site of a Taliban office, also have failed to stop the insurgents' advance.

+As the US speeds troops into the country to protect its embassy, thousands of civilians now live in parks and open spaces in Kabul itself, fearing the future.
+While Kabul appeared calm Sunday, some ATMs stopped distributing cash as hundreds gathered in front of private banks, trying to withdraw their life savings.

 “We have started consultations, inside the government with elders and political leaders, representatives of different levels of the community as well as our international allies,” Ghani said.
 “Soon the results will be shared with you,” he added, without elaborating further.

-Tens of thousands of Afghans have fled their homes, with many fearing a return to the Taliban's oppressive rule.
+Many Afghans fear a return to the Taliban's oppressive rule.
 The group had previously governed Afghanistan under a harsh version of Islamic law in which women were forbidden to work or attend school, and could not leave their homes without a male relative accompanying them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)